 How is Modulr different from a bank?

-The main difference between Modulr, an EMI, and a bank is that a bank lends money, whereas an EMI is prohibited from lending.
-Specifically, banks receive deposits from customers that they use to lend money out and make a profit on the difference (the Net Interest Margin).
-By contrast, an EMI such as Modulr holds 100% of client funds at all times, does not lend customer funds or offer interest.
+One of the main differences between Modulr, an EMI, and a bank is that banks lend money, whereas EMIs are prohibited from lending money.
+Specifically, banks receive deposits from customers that they use to lend money out and make a profit on the difference.
+By contrast, an EMI such as Modulr does not lend any customer funds or offer interest on balances.
+Our payment services however are regulated by the same payments regulations that apply to banks.

 How does Modulr protect customer funds?

-Furthermore, as an EMI, we must also hold an additional 2% of the total value of safeguarded client funds in our own funds, which are held separately to those client funds.
-The purpose of the funds is to ensure that, in the case of any business issues, there are enough funds to support an orderly business wind-down and the process of returning of client funds held back to clients.
-Combining this ‘own funds’ requirement with the safeguarding means that customer funds are 100% available to a customer, and there is a protection mechanism to help ensure an orderly wind down if ever required.
+Modulr is required by law to use a process called Safeguarding to protect customer money.
+This means we ensure that the funds we receive in exchange for e-money are segregated from all other funds that we hold and they cannot be used for any other purposes.
+The funds we safeguard are therefore completely separate from the additional funds that Modulr holds to meet its corporate obligations and run its business.
+These safeguarded funds must be held in specially designated client accounts at credit institutions (banks), the Bank of England or invested in secure, liquid assets that the FCA has approved for such purposes .
+Furthermore, as an EMI, we must also hold an additional amount equal to 2% of the total value of safeguarded client funds in our own funds, which are held separately to those client funds.
+The purpose of the 2% additional funds is to ensure that, in the case of any problems with our business, there are enough funds to support an orderly business wind-down and the process of returning of client funds.
+Combining this ‘2%’ requirement with safeguarding means that there is a protection mechanism to help ensure an orderly wind-down and return of customer funds if ever required.

 What is the FSCS and is it applicable to Modulr?

-The Financial Services Compensation Scheme (FSCS) offers consumers protection of their bank deposits up to £85,000 maximum, or £170,000 for a joint account, in the event of a bank failure.
-The FSCS scheme only applies to banks, and therefore is not relevant to an EMI such as Modulr.
-However, as mentioned, Safeguarding means that 100% of customer money at Modulr, regardless of the amount, is segregated from all other funds that we hold and cannot be used for any other purpose.
+The FSCS is the Financial Services Compensation Scheme, which provides consumers protection of their bank deposits up to a maximum of £85,000, or £170,000 for a joint account, in the event of a bank failure.
+The FSCS scheme only applies to certain institutions and does not include , EMIs such as Modulr.
+However, as mentioned, our safeguarding requirements mean that all customer money held at Modulr, regardless of the amount, is segregated from all other funds that we hold and cannot be used for any other purpose.
+So, while the FSCS is not applicable to e-money, the regulatory requirements outlined above are designed to protect the balance of customer funds, as opposed to only compensating up to a maximum limit, as is the case with the FSCS.

-What would happen in the unlikely event of Modulr’s insolvency?
+What would happen in the event of Modulr’s insolvency?

-An independent insolvency professional (referred to as an ‘insolvency practitioner’) will be appointed to return your funds to you.
-However, where an insolvency practitioner is unable to take their costs of sending the funds to you from elsewhere (for example, the general pot of Modulr funds remaining or from the additional 2% own funds described above) they are entitled to take their costs from your funds.
-In this unlikely circumstance, while you’ll likely receive most of your funds you may not receive the total value if costs are deducted.
-The process of returning your funds by an insolvency practitioner is likely to take longer than if you were making a claim via the FSCS.
+In the event that Modulr becomes insolvent, your funds are separate from the funds of Modulr and therefore the creditors of Modulr (other third parties that are owed money from Modulr) are not able to make a claim against safeguarded funds and would not affect your entitlement to your funds.
+An independent insolvency professional (referred to as an ‘insolvency practitioner’) would be appointed to return your funds to you.
+However, where an insolvency practitioner is unable to take their costs of sending the funds to you from elsewhere (for example, the general pot of Modulr funds remaining or from the additional 2% own funds described above) they are entitled to take their costs from safeguarded funds which would include your funds.
+In this unlikely circumstance, you may not receive the total value of your funds.
+The process of returning your funds by an insolvency practitioner is likely to take longer than if you were making a claim in the FSCS.

 Who regulates Modulr in the UK?

 Modulr FS Ltd (FRN: 900573) is licensed as an authorised E-Money Institution (EMI) and regulated by the Financial Conduct Authority (FCA).
-This enables Modulr to issue electronic money (e-money) to its customers, hold customer funds in safeguarded e-money accounts and provide related payment services to customers.
 Modulr Finance Limited (FRN: 900699) is registered with the Financial Conduct Authority as an EMD Agent of Modulr FS Limited.